subzeroid/instagrapi/docs/usage-guide/best-practices.md

 ## Use Sessions

 When using `.login()` you will login and create a new session with Instagram every time.
-This it suspicious to Instagram.
+This is suspicious for Instagram.
 For example, when you use your mobile device, you login to Instagram once and then you can use it for a long time without logging in again.
 This is because Instagram stores your session on your device and you can use it to login to Instagram without entering your username and password again.